-CAT 2024 preparation is all about finding the right balance of theory and practice.
+CAT 2025 preparation is all about striking the right balance between theory and practice.
 Within the given time duration of CAT preparation, you need to do both - cover CAT syllabus and practice CAT question banks/mock tests.
-If you are wondering how to prepare for CAT 2024, Shiksha brings to you, top study tips by MBA expert.
-Check out now and start preparing.
+If you are planning to appear for CAT 2025, Shiksha brings to you, top study tips by MBA expert.
+Check out how to prepare for CAT 2025 exam.

-CAT is a high difficulty level exam.
-So, your preparation should start months in advance.
+CAT 2025 preparation should start early as it is a high difficulty level exam.
 A minimum of 6 months are required to prepare for CAT, even if one has appeared for it before.
-CAT preparation plan for any aspirant has to be detailed covering all the aspects of the exam - topic wise coverage, practice sessions and revision.
+It has a vast syllabus which needs extensive study.
+Thus, CAT preparation plan for any aspirant has to be detailed covering all the aspects of the exam - topic wise coverage, practice sessions and revision.

 Explore colleges based on CAT

 Common Admission Test or CAT is the most popular MBA entrance exam in India, taken by over two lakh aspirants every year.
-In 2023, over 3 lakh candidates applied for CAT.
+The number of CAT aspirants has increased to over 3 lakh in the last two years.
 It is the road to India's best B-schools, the IIMs.
 Naturally, it is also the toughest entrance exam to crack.
-So CAT 2024 aspirants must make such a preparation plan that encompasses all the aspects that contribute in scoring 99 percentile and above.
-If you are planning to appear for CAT 2024, you need to have 100 per cent dedication, only then you will be able to crack it.
-The CAT exam preparation 2024 will require six to eight hours of study on daily basis with revision of all the concepts and formulae regularly so that it is fresh in memory till the exam day.
+So CAT 2025 aspirants must make such a preparation plan that encompasses all the aspects that contribute in scoring 99 percentile and above.
+CAT exam preparation 2025 will require six to eight hours of study on daily basis with revision of all the concepts and formulae regularly so that it remains fresh in memory till the exam day.

 Q: When should I start preparing for CAT exam?